TPLO Recovery

 Caring for the surgical site

-After TPLO surgery, it is critical to keep your pet’s bandages clean and dry until they’re ready to come off – usually about 2 weeks post-op.
-For this reason, you’ll want to avoid giving your dog a bath when they first come home too.
+After TPLO surgery, it is critical to keep your pet’s bandages clean and dry until they’re ready to come off – usually about two weeks post-op.
+For this reason, you’ll want to avoid bathing your dog when they first come home too.

 It’s also recommended that you avoid taking them outdoors while they’re still recovering as well, as the dirt may cause problems with their bandages.
 Of course, outdoors for potty breaks can’t be avoided, but watch them closely.
 If it’s raining, an umbrella is a good idea to help keep that leg dry.